Ji-Hwan Bae Player Props: Pirates vs. Mets

-The Pittsburgh Pirates and Ji-Hwan Bae, who went 1-for-3 with two RBI last time out, battle Kodai Senga and the New York Mets at PNC Park, Saturday at 4:05 PM ET.
+The Pittsburgh Pirates, including Ji-Hwan Bae (.281 slugging percentage in past 10 games, including zero homers), take on starting pitcher Carlos Carrasco and the New York Mets at PNC Park, Sunday at 1:35 PM ET.

-He had a one-hit showing in his most recent game (1-for-3) against the Mets.
+In his previous game he had a hitless performance (0-for-4 with an RBI) against the Mets.

 Ji-Hwan Bae Game Info & Props vs. the Mets